-- Connect the blowout plug to the black tank flush inlet on the outside of the RV. - 2.
+- 5. Attach a garden hose to the TANK FLUSH inlet at the utility center. - Attach the other end of the hose to a pressurized water source.
+Turn water on.
+6. - 7.
+Flush tank until water appears clear in 4" sewer hose. - 8.
+Turn off water, disconnect the hose from faucet, disconnect hose from tank flush. - 9.
+Connect the blowout plug to the Black Tank Flush inlet at the utility center panel. - 10.
+Colored valves have no effect on the black tank flush inlet. - 11.
 Connect the air hose to the blowout plug.
-Set the compressor to 30 PSI maximum. - 3.
-Make sure the black tank has been emptied.
-Open the black tank drain valve. - 4.
-Blow air into the flush inlet for 30 to 60 seconds. - 5.
-Disconnect the compressor and blowout plug. - 6.
-Close the black tank drain.
+Set the compressor to 30 PSI maximum. - 12.
+Open the black tank drain gate valve, macerator bypass valve is open also. - 13.
+Blow air into the flush inlet for 30 to 60 seconds. - 14.
+Disconnect the air hose, compressor and blowout plug. - 15.
+Close the black tank drain gate valve and close the macerator bypass valve.